tkhq/passkeyapp/README.md

 ## `http` folder

 In the HTTP folder you'll find a folder with what's hosted at https://passkeyapp.tkhqlabs.xyz.
-It contains a Cloudflare worker function to give apple-app-site-association the right MIME type.
+It contains a Cloudflare worker function to give `apple-app-site-association` the right MIME type.

+Otherwise it hosts static content:
+* `/.well-known/apple-app-site-association` (required for iOS passkeys)
+* `/.well-known/assetlinks.json` (required for Android passkeys)
+* `index.html` file to register and use passkeys on the web (nice to experiment with passkeys moving from web to native or vice versa)

-To run it locally: `npx wrangler pages dev http`.
+To run this locally: `npx wrangler pages dev http`.

-This is a necessary step

 ## Troubleshooting